top of page

 Definitions

-'Pharmacogenetics' is research into how an individual’s genes affect their response to a particular medication.
+'Pharmacogenetics' (sometimes known as 'PGx' or 'pharmacogenomics'*) is research into how an individual person’s genes affect their response to a particular medication.
 This research aims to improve drug development, efficiency and patient safety.

 Key Publications